Author Guidelines

 The following policy is to be followed and will continue to develop as we gain a better understanding of the effects of generative AI on scholarly publishing:

-• All authors in HD publications must disclose any use of Artificial Intelligence (AI) in the method section and citation.
+- All authors submitting for Healthy Dialogue publications must disclose any use of Artificial Intelligence (AI) in the method section and cite appropriately.
 If AI tools have been used then an upload of the full output of the AI is required along with supplemental material stating how, when, and to what extent AI was used.

-• AI cannot be named as an author on an HD scholarly publication.
+- AI cannot be named as an author on an Healthy dialogue .scholarly publication.

 Peer Review Process